 - sweetener to taste (stevia, agave, sugar, etc.)

-Blend everything in a blender, food processor, or Magic Bullet cup.
+- Blend everything in a blender or food processor.
 This frosting is thicker when cold, so it’s a good idea to make it up ahead of time.
-But don’t frost thewhoopie pies until just before serving (or frost them and then store in the fridge).
+But don’t frost the whoopie pies until just before serving (or frost them and then store in the fridge).
 I put the frosting in a plastic bag and cut a tiny hole in the side to squirt it out.